 All Forest School sessions must be led by a trained Forest School leader.
 That means a minimum Level 3 qualification on the UK Open College Network.
-To date training in Ireland has been facilitated by two Irish Organisations – Earth Force Education working with Circle of Life Training and Down to Earth Forest School working with Huathe.
+To date training in Ireland has been facilitated by two Irish Organisations – Forest School Ireland working with Circle of Life Training and Down to Earth Forest School working with Huathe.
 Both organisations explain their approaches below.
 The IFSA is working towards Irish accredited training and a quality assurance scheme over the coming years.
 Other Forest School leaders have obtained their qualifications directly in the UK or elsewhere.

-Ciara Hinksman says: Earth Force Education is delighted that the interest in OCN Level 3 training has grown exponentially since we began offering the training in 2013.
-Our seventh Level 3 training with Circle of Life Training is taking place in February 2018 and is oversubscribed.
-We may be in a position to offer an Autumn Forest School Level 3 training.
-See http://www.earthforceeducation.com for any updates.
+Ciara Hinksman says: Forest School Ireland is delighted that the interest in OCN Level 3 training has grown exponentially since we began offering the training in 2013.
+See http://www.forestschoolireland.ie for updates.

 While we are all gaining invaluable experience in the field developing our practice and our programme outreach, we recognise the benefits of hosting UK trainers with considerably more experience.
 For example, our CPD in November 2017 with Jon Cree (the outgoing Chair of the FSA in the UK) was invaluable.
 His wealth of knowledge in the constructivist approach to working with young people and our experiential, scientific and theoretical exploration of ‘Working with People with Challenging Behaviour’ was eye-opening as to how we can facilitate growth and well-being for individuals and groups as Forest School Leaders.
 This is an OCN accredited course and an invaluable CPD for any Forest School Leader.
 Following that was a one-day ‘Play and the Ludic Cycle’ course which led us to understand the ‘playframe’ and how to use appropriate cues with kids in the woods, with a bit of storytelling thrown in to springboard our play too!